 Mr. Montez is an accomplished composer as well.
 He has had hundreds of his works performed for over 30 years across the United States.
 His sixth oratorio, David, was premiered by the company in 2017.
-He has already seen the premiere of his oratorios Job, in 2016, David in 2015, Jonah in 2014, and Enoch in 2013 (scores and CDs for all his oratorios are available on amazon.com).
+He has saw the premiere of his oratorios Job, in 2016, David in 2015, Jonah in 2014, and Enoch in 2013 (scores and CDs for all his oratorios are available on amazon.com).
 He conducted his first oratorio, The Condescension, in California.
-His first opera will be debuted in the spring of 2018 during Taconic Opera's 20th Anniversary Season.
+His first opera will be debuted in the fall of 2017 to open Taconic Opera's 20th Anniversary Season.
 He is currently working on a 7th oratorio, based on the book of Esther to be performed in 2020.